kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 No technical limitations.
 Just that we want to be careful and keep the changes small, so that we can move faster.
 This is just an extra validation in APIServer.
 We may remove it later if we find it is not needed.

-### Patch PVCs regardless of the immutable fields
+### Patch PVC size regardless of the immutable fields

-We propose to patch the PVCs only when the immutable fields match.
+We propose to patch the PVC as a whole, so it can only succeed if the immutable fields matches.

 If only expansion is supported, patching regardless of the immutable fields can be a logical choice.
 But this KEP also integrates with VAC.
 VAC is closely coupled with storage class.